Identification in discrete choice models with imperfect information: Empirical application

-The above model is scientifically appealing because of its elegance and simplicity but has limitations.
-Importantly, many papers highlight that uncertainty affects voting (see references in Section \MYref{introduction}).
+The above framework is scientifically appealing because of its elegance and simplicity but it has limitations.
+Importantly, uncertainty affects voting (\hyperlink{Tabellini2}{Mat\u{e}jka and Tabellini, 2021}, and other references in Section \ref{intro}).
 That is, voters may be unsure about their own and the parties' ideological positions and, more generally, about the qualities of the candidates.
-This is because of the inevitable difficulty of making precise political judgments and understanding associated returns, or because the parties deliberately obfuscate information in order to attract voters with different preferences and expand electoral support.
-One of the most prominent early works states that: \begin{quote} { {\it The democratic citizen is expected to be well informed about political affairs.
-He is supposed to know what the issues are, what their history is, what the relevant facts are, what alternatives are proposed, what the party stands for, what the likely consequences are.
-By such standards, the voter falls short.} (\hyperlink{Berelson}{Berelson, Lazarfeld, and McPhee, 1954}, p.308).} \end{quote} More plausibly, in the wake of election campaigns, voters are conscious of their own and the parties' attitudes towards some popular issues, but might be uncertain about how they themselves and the parties stand towards more technical or less debated topics, and about the traits of the candidates other than those publicly advertised.
-Further, they may attempt to fill such gaps in information with various degrees of success and in different ways, depending on a priori inclination for certain parties, political sentiments, interest in specific issues, civic sense, intellectual preparation, attentional limits, participation in seminars, candidates' transparency, opinion makers, and media exposure.
+This is because of the inevitable difficulty of making precise political judgments and understanding associated returns, or because the parties deliberately obfuscate information to attract voters with different preferences and expand electoral support.
+More plausibly, in the wake of election campaigns, voters are conscious of their own and the parties' attitudes towards some popular issues, but might be uncertain about how they themselves and the parties stand towards more technical or less debated topics, and about the traits of the candidates other than those publicly advertised.
+Further, they may attempt to fill such gaps in information with various degrees of success and in different ways, depending on a priori inclination for certain parties, political sentiments, interest in specific issues, civic sense, attentional limits, participation in townhall debates, candidates' transparency, opinion makers, and media exposure.
 In turn, some individuals might become much more informed, others less, giving rise to heterogeneity in the public understanding of politics.
-In fact, it has been observed that: \begin{quote} { [...] {\it in a world of imperfect information, a world in which there are costs associated with gathering and evaluating new information, the voter, faced with a serious decision such as deciding which candidate would make a better president, is forced to utilize a shortcut method to arrive at his choice.} (\hyperlink{Enelow}{Enelow and Hinich, 1981}, p.489).} \end{quote} Also, \begin{quote} { [...] {\it It is not reasonable to suppose that the voter who is exceedingly well informed about politics and the one who is largely ignorant of it would enumerate potentially relevant considerations with the same exhaustiveness; or frame alternative considerations with the same precision; or foresee consequences of alternative choices with the same distinctness; or coordinate calculations, both about alternative means and alternative ends, with the same exactness.} (\hyperlink{Sniderman}{Sniderman, Brody, and Tetlock, 1991}, p.165-166).} \end{quote} Despite the acknowledgement of the central role played by the sophistication of voters in determining voting patterns, only a few empirical works have attempted to take it into account while estimating a spatial voting framework.
-This has been done, for instance, through an additive, exogenous, and parametrically distributed error in the payoffs representing the evaluation mistakes made by voters, or a parametric specification of the variance of the perceived party position across voters, or a parametric specification of the probability of being informed versus uninformed when voting (for references, see Section \MYref{introduction}).
-By contrast, our methodology permits one to incorporate uncertainty under weak assumptions on the latent, heterogeneous, and potentially endogenous process followed by voters to gather and evaluate information.